31 S. Court Street

 120 Chubb Hall

 Athens, OH 45710

-Women’s Studies provides students an opportunity to explore the phenomenon of gender and its intersection with race, ethnicity, class, sexuality, and other elements of diversity.
+Women’s, Gender, and Sexuality Studies provides students an opportunity to explore the phenomenon of gender and its intersection with race, ethnicity, class, sexuality, and other elements of diversity.
 It is an interdisciplinary field, which makes for a rich variety of course offerings.
-The Women’s Studies program at Ohio University offers a Bachelor of Arts degree and an undergraduate certificate in addition to a wide range of individual courses, many of which focus on global feminisms and sexuality studies.
+The Women’s, Gender, and Sexuality Studies program at Ohio University offers a Bachelor of Arts degree and an undergraduate certificate in addition to a wide range of individual courses, many of which focus on global feminism, gender, and sexuality studies.

-One of the benefits of an interdisciplinary program like Women’s Studies is that it prepares students for careers in a variety of fields.
+One of the benefits of an interdisciplinary program like Women’s, Gender, and Sexuality Studies is that it prepares students for careers in a variety of fields.
 Our students are pursuing successful careers in non-profit organizations, business, the creative arts, education, government and public policy, journalism, law, medicine, publishing, science, social work, and more.

-Students in the Women’s Studies program at Ohio University may choose from over 70 courses with more than 70 affiliated faculty from 17 departments, thus ensuring a unique program of study for each participant.
+Students in the Women’s, Gender, and Sexuality Studies program at Ohio University may choose from over 70 courses with more than 70 affiliated faculty from 17 departments, thus ensuring a unique program of study for each participant.